Last Updated on

 I hope this post helps, and I wish you all the best of luck with your upcoming wedding!

-David Fraser is the founder and bandleader of DCF Weddings based out of Erin, Ontario.
+David Fraser is the founder and bandleader of DCF Wedding Music based out of Erin, Ontario.
 He specializes in live music that’s exciting, entertaining and engaging and has been involved in the wedding industry professionally since 2007.